 It takes supreme willpower to overcome the urge to soothe a cracked or dry lip, but it's necessary.
 Constant licking, biting or picking can cause or complicate cheilitis, an inflamed, crusty patch that can form at the corners of your mouth.
 If you manage to avoid aggravating cheilitis but it doesn't go away, a doctor can help determine if it's a bacterial, fungal or viral infection and prescribe a topical ointment.

-The good news is that we've got more information on the next page to help get your lips in top shape.
+The good news is that we've got more information below to help get your lips in top shape.

 - American Academy of Dermatology.
 "Lip and Mouth Care."
 (April 17, 2010) http://www.aad.org/members/media/_doc/Materials_Lip%20and%20Mouth%20Care.pdf